lingtalfi/CSRFTools/doc/api/Ling/CSRFTools/CSRFProtector.md

 Now it's not always possible (depending on your design) to call the deleteToken method, but on ajax calls it's certainly always possible.
 In fact with forms it might be complicated some time, because you might delete a token that needs to be there, your mileage might vary...

+Now why not using it:
+I tried it in practice with an ajax script: and it turns out if your user executes the ajax action more than once, the actions after the first one will be denied.
+So, maybe there is a very specific case where you can get away with the deleteToken method, but in general it's too restrictive and I didn't found a concrete use yet.